aaronmwhitehead/escapopedia-api-documentation/README.md

+## The Escapopedia API is now Obsolete due to lack of maintainence.
+I will keep this documentation here as a historical reference.

 # Introduction

 Welcome to the Escapopedia API!
 You can use our API to access Escapopedia endpoints, which can get information on Rooms, Companies, Locations, and Franchises across the escape room universe.